Cutaneous T-Cell Lymphoma

-The most common way to find CTCL is when a person sees a doctor because of an itchy patch or rash on their skin that doesn’t get better or keeps getting bigger.
-The healthcare provider will ask about your health history, symptoms, risk factors, and family history of disease.
-He or she will do a physical exam and check all of your skin.
+The most common way to find CTCL is when a person sees a healthcare provider because of an itchy patch or rash on their skin that doesn’t get better or keeps getting bigger.
+The provider will ask about your health history, symptoms, risk factors, and family history of disease.
+They will do a physical exam and check all of your skin.

-You may be sent to a dermatologist.
+You likely will be sent to a dermatologist.
 This is a doctor with special training to treat skin problems.
 The doctor may use a special light, magnifying lens, or camera to get a very close look at the changed skin.

-You may also need one or more of these tests:
+You may also need 1 or more of these tests: